02. Go Basics and Syntax

 For a deeper dive into operators, check out these resources:

-Commenting in Go & Code Formatting ๐
+Commenting in Go & Code Formatting π

 Go uses comments to explain your code.
-Letโs break down the types:
+Letβs break down the types:

-: Multi-line comments.
+//: Single-line comments.
+Use these for quick explanations./* */: Multi-line comments.
 Great for longer explanations spanning multiple lines.

-Documentation with Godoc ๐
+Documentation with Godoc π

 Use special comments for documentation: